How To Zip A Folder In Linux Distribution Using Compression Levels

 • The zipped folder is now created in the same directory.

-Once you have created a zip file, you can use the following steps in extracting the zip file –
+Once you have created a zip file, you can use the following steps to extract the zip file –

 • Right-click on the zipped file

-Note – Use extract here if you want to unzip all the files in the same directory structure; if you want to extract all the files in a different directory then select the “extract to” option and specify the path to the directory.
+Use extract here if you want to unzip all the files in the same directory structure; if you want to extract all the files in a different directory, then select the “extract to” option and specify the path to the directory.

 The command-line options are equally easy to use but require familiarity with Linux commands and their use.
 If these commands are not properly used, you may end up deleting the zip folder from your Linux system.